Pablo-Jean/Graphic-Display/README.md

 *   **Customizable Driver Logic**: The library provides a flexible interface for implementing your own display driver logic, enabling you to support various types of displays.
 *   **Cross-platform Compatibility**: Graphic Display is designed to be platform-independent, making it easy to integrate into your projects across different operating systems.
 *   **Efficient and Lightweight**: The library is optimized for performance and has a small footprint, ensuring minimal impact on your project's resources.
+*   **Independent Drivers**: The drivers of this libraries is builded thinking on a independency with the middle layer (GraphicDisplay.h), allowing you to use in more advanced graphic libraries, like [LVGL](https://github.com/lvgl/lvgl).

 ## 🗂️ API Reference